 Yes.
-Overall, the researchers found that more participants who received bimekizumab had their skin lesions reduced, compared to the participants who received the placebo.
+Overall, the researchers found that more of the participants who received bimekizumab at a certain dose had an improvement in their HS skin lesions compared to the participants who received the placebo.

 What medical problems did the study doctors report as possibly related to the study treatment?